 *Amounts include IBRD and IDA commitments

 The Russia program is distinguished by several cooperation and innovation initiatives.
-These include IFC and IBRD subnational lending, RAS, and a joint strategy that capitalizes on IFC’s and MIGA’s work in the private sector.
-The WBG is in constant search of innovative engagement opportunities and instruments, such as direct lending to regions with a sovereign guarantee and a mechanism to fund analytical work and technical assistance to poorer regions.
+These include IFC and IBRD subnational lending, IBRD RAS, and IFC advisory programs.
+The World Bank Group is in constant search of innovative engagement opportunities and instruments, such as direct lending to regions with a sovereign guarantee and a mechanism to fund analytical work and technical assistance to poorer regions.
+For IFC, Russia serves as a platform for innovations, and advisory solutions developed in Russia have been replicated in many other countries within the ECA region as well as across the globe.
+These, among others, include advisory services on resource efficiency, cleaner production, and sustainable energy finance.
+IFC and IBRD are now in the process of developing new “one-World Bank Group” solutions for solid waste management.

 Russian Federation: Commitments by Fiscal Year (in millions of dollars)*